-At LPP, we always try to change the world by changing ourselves first.
-At the same time, we want to spread the ideas of sustainable development among our customers.
-Our stores collect used clothing, which is then donated to people in a difficult life situation; this allows us at once to fulfil our social mission and reduce our environmental impact.
+At LPP we start with ourselves when introducing changes.
+At the same time we are committed to implementing the idea of sustainable development among consumers.
+The collection of second-hand clothes in our shops, which is then passed on to disadvantaged people, allows us to fulfil our social mission and reduce our environmental impact.

 stores currently collect

 Stores where we collect clothes